DaveArchetype/todo-react-test/EXPLAIN.md

 Testing shall be also finished for all components, checking if they correctly render and the correct usage of the inputs in AddTodo.
 All will be added in a components folder in /src.

+UPDATE after analysing the App.js file when I started designing the AddTodo: I will also have to make the App.js into a functional component.
+I will be doing this at the end, as I will be able to view my app running before I change it to a functional component.